maiconpintoabreu/Tickets4Sale/frontend/README.md

 * `node_modules` - contains the npm packages for the tools we need
 * `app/lib` - contains the AngularJS framework files and other front end dependencies

-*Note copying the AngularJS files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*
+*Note: copying the AngularJS files from `node_modules` to `app/lib` makes it easier to serve the files by a web server.*

 ### API Configuration Sample

-Each controller decides the `api` url.
+Each controller decides of the `api` url.
 Inside `app/home/home.js` you will find a Controller and a Service.
 To change the `api` url you just need to update the variable `api` on the Controller.
 ```